What is Forest School?

 In the UK Forest School has developed steadily since the 1990’s, when a group of educationalist visiting Denmark noticed that the children there had great strengths in areas like confidence, resilience, emotional intelligence and self esteem.
 Since then there has been research that shows a strong link between such strengths and the ethos of Forest Schools.

-At Churchtown Primary School we hope that giving the children such opportunities will help them become better learners while at school, as well as giving them strengths and skills that will stay with them for life.
+At Churchtown Primary School we belive that giving the children such opportunities will help them become better learners while at school, as well as giving them strengths and skills that will stay with them for life.

 The Principles of Forest School